 - Enable the DPI feature.
 For more information, see Manage DPI.

-- Create a policy based on your business requirements.
+- Create policies based on your business requirements.

 - Create an application-aware QoS policy.
 For more information, see What is a QoS policy?.

 - Create an application-aware ACL.
-For more information, see Overview.
+For more information, see ACL overview.